Invariant quasimorphisms for groups acting on the circle and non-equivalence of SCL: Introduction

 Thus we obtain Theorem \ref{thm:main}.

 In Section~\ref{sec:thm3}, we prove Theorem \ref{thm:main3}.
 Let $\Gps$ be the fundamental group of a hyperbolic $3$-manifold that fibers over the circle with fiber $\Sigma_{\genus}$.
 We note that there exists an inclusion $\iota \colon \G \to \Gps$.
 We use a universal circle representation $\overline{\rho} \colon \Gps \to \h$ whose restriction to $\iota(\G)\simeq \G$ is a Fuchsian representation $\rho \colon \G \to \h$.
 Let $\mu \colon \Nps \to \RR$ be the $\Gps$-invariant homogeneous quasimorphism defined via the representation $\overline{\rho}$.
 Take the sequence $(x_n)_{n\in \NN}$ in $[\G,\G']$ defined by \eqref{eq:oreno_x}.
-By comparing the restriction $\mu|_{\G'}$ with $q'^* \mu_{\genus}$ (Lemma \ref{lem:comparison}), we can apply the auxiliary lemma: thus we conclude that the sequence $(\iota(x_n))_{n\in \NN}$ fulfills (a) and (b).
+By comparing the restriction $\mu|_{\G'}$ with $q'^* \mu_{\rho_{\genus}}$ (Lemma \ref{lem:comparison}), we can apply the auxiliary lemma: thus we conclude that the sequence $(\iota(x_n))_{n\in \NN}$ fulfills (a) and (b).
 This proves Theorem~\ref{thm:main3}.

 In Section~\ref{sec:remarks}, we make concluding remarks.
 In the proof of Theorem \ref{thm:main3}, we use the most basic case of the universal circle representation.
 In Subsection~\ref{sec:taut_foliation}, we remark a relation between $\Gps$-invariant homogeneous quasimorphisms on $\Nps$ and the universal circle representations of taut foliations on the hyperbolic mapping torus.
-More precisely, we prove that for every \emph{non-extendable} $\Gps$-invariant homogeneous quasimorphism $\mu$ on $\Nps$, there exist taut foliations on the hyperbolic mapping torus such that $\mu$ is written as, modulo trivial and extendable quasimorphisms, a linear combination of quasimorphisms induced from the universal circle representation of the taut foliations (Proposition~\ref{prop:taut_qm}).
+More precisely, we prove that for every non-zero element of $\W(\Gps, \Nps)$, there exist taut foliations on the hyperbolic mapping torus such that it is written as a linear combination of quasimorphisms induced from the universal circle representation of the taut foliations (Proposition~\ref{prop:taut_qm}).
 In Subsection~\ref{subsec:overdrive}, we state our \emph{overflow argument} (Lemma~\ref{overflow}), which provides a useful sufficient condition to apply the auxiliary lemma (Lemma~\ref{lem:hojo}).
+In Subsection \ref{sec:rigid}, we show that the map